With permission, Mr Speaker, I will make a statement on last week’s European Council.

 Ah yes, a Lincolnshire knight.
 I call Sir Edward Leigh.

 May I commend the Prime Minister’s approach based on the Florence speech, which is entirely sensible, pragmatic and moderate?
 Given that we are being entirely open about our negotiating tactics, which is that no European nation, or indeed any European citizens, should be worse off, may I encourage her to be more transparent and open with Parliament on the figures?
 I know that the reserve position of Whitehall is that Parliament is a nuisance, but what else was Brexit about except reviving parliamentary democracy?
-We still have no idea what we have offered or what they are demanding.
+We still have no idea what we have offered or what is being demanded.
 We could do with some more information because, ultimately, there will be a vote on this in the House and that will be a vote that counts.

 Of course we have said that there will be a vote on the deal in this House and we expect that vote to take place before the European Parliament votes on the deal.
 I have also said—I said this in my Lancaster House speech in January—that when we are able to make information available, we will do so.
 As my hon.
 Friend and others may recall, I also said that we will not give a running commentary on the details of the negotiations.
 We must not put this country in a position where we set out publicly everything that we are looking for in these negotiations, because that just hands the cards to the other side.
 This is a negotiation, and both sides will have to move on it.

-Given the report from the business groups today calling for transition and the lust for the cliff edge being displayed by some on the Prime Minister’s Back Benches, will she perhaps introduce some facts?
+Given the report from the business groups today calling for transition, and the lust for the cliff edge being displayed by some on the Prime Minister’s Back Benches, will she perhaps introduce some facts?
 Will she list any major economies in the world that trade with the EU on the basis of WTO rules alone, with no sectoral or other agreements in place?

 The premise of the right hon.
 Gentleman’s question is false.
 He seems to be suggesting that the purpose of the Government’s negotiations is to, somehow, engineer a no-deal scenario; it is not.
 In terms of our future relationship with the European Union, we are working towards a deal and a good, deep and special partnership that covers both trade and security.

 May I follow that up?
 The tenor of the Prime Minister’s negotiations last week and of her statement in the House today is very much, as she says, to seek a creative and pragmatic approach to a new, deep and special partnership.
-Partnership is the key word, is it not, because no partnership would be possible without dialogue within this House, with our European neighbours, with our fellow member states and within the Cabinet?
+“Partnership” is the key word, is it not, because no partnership would be possible without dialogue within this House, with our European neighbours, with our fellow member states and within the Cabinet?
 Will she assure us that those talks will continue and that she will not listen to those, unfortunately sometimes on these Benches, who want talks to stop and us to go on to WTO rules?

 I can assure my right hon.
 Friend that the negotiations are continuing.
 As I have said, we want to ensure, as we are doing, that we work towards getting a good deal.
 The purpose of my Florence speech was to set out a vision for that deep and special partnership in the future, and it is that partnership that the Government are working towards.